 A few years ago, customizing an image with text meant hiring a graphic designer or, at the very least, investing your time and money in photo-editing software.
 Today you can add text to images in a matter of minutes with no software upgrade, no expensive expert, and no headaches.

-As social media sharing has intensified, a wide range of online applications for image editing—including adding text—have popped up, some of them are very innovative AI photo tools worth discovering.
+As social media sharing has intensified, a wide range of online applications for image editing—including adding text—have popped up, and some of them are very innovative AI photo tools worth discovering.
 We tested seven of the most popular apps.

 We looked for solutions with these qualities: